CO2 CAPTURE AND CONVERSION: A HOMEMADE

 Figure 3.
 Crystals (white) and corroded Al foil (grey) obtained upon drying

-of the suspension resulting from the CO
+of the suspension resulting from the CO2 reduction with Al

 The possible composition of the precipitate can be discussed with the students, since several white precipitates other than aluminium oxalate are possible including NaCl, AlCl3, Al2O3, and other salts from the water utilized.
 The student team that designed the experiment was encharged of the following qualitative analytical procedures to discern the chemical nature of this precipitate, which required further chemicals.
 To ensure that the precipitate was not a carbonate, HCl was added to it.
 The absence of bubbles and the fact that the precipitate was not affected by the acid, corroborated the absence of a carbonate.
 To test for the presence of a reducing group (i.e., oxalate) in the precipitate, a solution of KMnO4 was added to a portion of the precipitate (Karamad, Khosravi-Darani, Hosseini & Tavasoli, 2019).
 A discoloration effect was observed, which is further evidence of the presence of an oxalate.
 See Figure 4.
 This discards non reducing aluminium compounds such as AlCl3, Al2(CO3)3, and Al2O3.